fw4spl-org/fw4spl-doc/FAQ/FAQ-ApplicationCreation.rst

     - *memory*: to manage image and mesh buffers

     The other bundles will be started according to the XML <requirement> tags of the bundles, or when a service is used in an XML configuration and its bundle is not started.
-That way we only have the minimum number of DLLs loaded.
+That way we only have the minimum number of shared libraries loaded.